Rated 5 stars

 Identifying these bamboo types, without excavation, is tricky.
 If you dig down and find a big root ball, then it’s likely to be a clump-forming type, whereas finding long, intricate root systems suggest a running type.
 It’s always best to hire a specialist to fully identify the bamboo.

-If you are beginning looking for bamboo to cultivate, then garden centres will commonly refer to it by a colour name, such as golden, traditional or black, rather than the genus, making it deceptive for those looking to buy a new plant.
+If you are beginning to look for bamboo to cultivate, then garden centres will commonly refer to it by a colour name, such as golden, traditional or black, rather than the genus, making it deceptive for those looking to buy a new plant.
 The colour of the plant does not indicate whether it could be invasive or not, instead research must be done into the specific variety to understand the potential risk.

 Dry Yellow Bamboo